 Ted’s believes that ultimately the designer is obliged to temper some marketing driven ideas, such as an exposed helm position which can be treacherous when enduring the hardships of being in weather, or curved cabin tops that are difficult to maneuver around.
 As Ted explains, the functional line has a proper place in the marine field.
 You should be constantly concerned about ergonomic and usability issues, both inside and outside the vessel.
 The standards in the construction and design of the Antares are a result of a long history amalgamating the requirements of working vessels with pleasing aesthetics.

-You can find out more on the Antares at the Antares Yachts website.
+You can find out more on the Antares at the Antares Catamarans website.